 1 - The Sound it doesn't make

 Gogoro is so quiet, it’s like zipping around on a magic cloud.
 It's comforting compared to my old scooter.
 What’s interesting is how much more aware of noise you become when you aren't the one making it.
-I've realized just how loud and annoying all those other scooters are, and how much nicer of a city Taipei would be if even half of them were Gogoros.
+I've realized how loud and annoying other scooters are, and how much nicer of a city Taipei would be if even half of them were Gogoros.
 The Gogoro is not silent of course, it makes a slight whirring sound that I’ve become fond of.
 I feel like I’m riding a Star Wars Speeder Bike.

 2 - The Speed